Rosa Freire d'Aguiar: Publications

 She is the author of "Memória de tradutora" (Escritório do Livro, Florianópolis, 2004); "Palavra puxa palavra: uma homenagem aos 70 anos da saga O tempo e o vento” (e-book, Companhia das Letras, São Paulo, 2019), containing a long interview with Érico Veríssimo; “Sempre Paris – crônica de uma cidade, seus escritores, seus artistas" (Companhia das Letras, São Paulo, 2023), winner of Jabuti Award – Best Chronicle Book (2024) and Jabuti Award – Book of the Year (2024).
 For the translation of Manet: A Symbolic Revolution, won First Place in the Translation category of the ABEU Award (Brazilian Association of University Publishers) (2024).

 Personal life

 In 1979, she married the Brazilian economist Celso Furtado, in exile in France since 1964, who taught at the Sorbonne University.

 In 1986 the couple returned to Brazil and settled in Brasilia, where Celso Furtado was designated Ministry of Culture.

-Organisational affilitations
+Organisational affiliations

 Rosa Freire d'Aguiar was the founder of the International Celso Furtado Centre for Development Policies (CICEF) in November 2005, whose members are Brazilians and international intellectuals and politicians.
 Between 2005 and 2009, she was the first Cultural President of the association, and after, member of the Deliberative Board until 2012.
 In 2019, she donated the private library and the archives of Celso Furtado to the Institute of Brazilian Studies - IEB, of the University of São Paulo.